As you navigate through the academic year, review the appropriate tab below for useful tips and advice.

 - Take an intersession course.
 You may still register if it hasn’t already started.

 - Look for internships.
-Visit the Career Center to understand what services they provide.
+Visit the Life Design Lab to understand what services they provide.

 - Complete junior clearance in early March.
 It is critical that you review your degree audit with both your major and minor faculty advisorsand apply to graduate.
 You must complete the junior clearance process before fall registration or you won’t be able to register.